Global State Management

 - Passing signals through context

-- Creating a global state struct and creating lenses into it with
+- Creating a global state struct using stores

 Option #1: URL as Global State